 Class C Shares: Class C shares of the Copeland Dividend Growth Fund are offered at their NAV without an initial sales charge.
 This means that 100% of your initial investment is placed into shares of the Fund.
 Class C shares pay 1.00% (as described in Fees and Expenses of the Fund) on an annualized basis of the average daily net assets attributed to Class C shares as reimbursement or compensation for service and distribution-related activities with respect to each Fund and/or shareholder services.
-Over time, fees paid under this distribution and service plan will increase the cost of a Class C shares of the Copeland Dividend Growth Fund is \$250 for retirement plan accounts and \$1,000 for all other accounts.
+Over time, fees paid under this distribution and service plan will increase the cost of a Class C shareholder's investment and may cost more than other types of sales charges.
+The minimum initial investment in Class C shares of the Copeland Dividend Growth Fund is \$250 for retirement plan accounts and \$1,000 for all other accounts.
 The minimum subsequent investment in Class C shares of the Fund is \$50 for retirement plan accounts and \$500 for all other accounts.